Search sheldonbrown.com and sheldonbrown.org

 The exposed-cam skewers are generally OK for vertical dropouts in back, and for forks with "lawyer lips", but should not be relied on with horizontal dropouts or plain forks.

-Good-quality skewers have acorn nuts with steel serrations that can bite into the face of the dropout, so the wheel won't slip forward.
-Good skewers have a serrated steel surface to bear against the outside surface of the frame, but most of the "boutique" skewers have soft aluminum parts in this position, presumably to save weight.
+Good-quality skewers have acorn nuts with steel serrations that can bite into the face of the dropout, so the wheel won't slip, but most of the "boutique" skewers have soft aluminum parts in this position, presumably to save weight.

 The aluminum "teeth" are too soft to get a good grip on the dropout.
 Since the chain pulls on the right side of the hub, where the acorn nut commonly resides, this type of skewer is almost always unsatisfactory for use with a frame that has horizontal dropouts.
-In addition, "boutique" skewers generally have (yuck!) aluminum threads, vs the steel threads of the two-piece acorn nuts.
-These are much easier to strip.
+In addition, "boutique" skewers generally have (yuck!) aluminum threads, vs. the steel threads of the two-piece acorn nuts.
+The aluminum threads are much easier to strip.

 |One-piece aluminum acorn nut.